Isn’t it funny that when something isn’t working, most of us just “buckle down” and try harder (even if you’re lost doing the wrong thing)?

 By fixing this one pacing mistake you’ll feel a lot better on your runs and get a helluva lot faster.

-#3 Low volume.
+Another reason why you are running slow may be low overall mileage.
 The more you run, the faster you’ll get.
 Applying that simple truth is what turns many average runners into significantly more competitive runners.

 An enormous part of my job is getting runners to run more safely and without injuries.
 In fact, my little secret is that Injury Prevention for Runners is so much more than a “prevent injuries” program – it’s a “get faster” program designed to help you do it without getting hurt.